abhishekg785/node-twitter-client/README.md

 #Twitter Client

-A simple twitter client which fetches the tweets containing a particular hashTag and which have been retweeted atleast once and <br/>
+A simple twitter client which fetches the tweets containing a particular hashTag <br/>
 have been re-Tweeted atleast once.

 #My Research  :P